Flowers laid for Dartmouth professors murdered 20 years ago

-DARTMOUTH, N.H.
+HANOVER, N.H.
 (AP) - Twenty years to the day they were murdered, friends and former colleagues of Dartmouth College professors Half and Susanne Zantop laid flowers and lit candles at a garden named for them.

 Irene Kacandes, a Dartmouth professor of German studies and comparative literature and former colleague of the pair, helped to organize the remembrance on Wednesday, the Valley News reported.